A perfect match for skilled employees

 - your employer must have a good reputation as a law-abiding company, that is to demonstrate a history of compliance with New Zealand employment and immigration legislation;

-- the job offer must be genuine, the employment must be likely to continue and be full-time;
+- the job offer must be genuine, the employment must be likely to continue and be full-time; and, finally,

 - the remuneration offered must be at the market rate for the occupation and do not exceed, or fall short of it by a large margin.